 "Once all legal objections, which we believe are significant, are resolved, and once a third party has verified the threshold has been met, we have no problem with a democratic election," Vallee said.
 "In this case we do not believe the rules have been followed."

-One member of the SEIU, Kary Lynch, hinted at suspicions that the hospital may secretly be backing the petition.
+One member of the SEIU, Kary Lynch, said he suspects the hospital may secretly be backing the petition.

 It was "too much of a coincidence" that the petition would come so soon after the hospital and the SEIU reached an impasse in contract negotiations, Lynch said at a recent El Camino board meeting.
-The hospital made its "last, best and final offer" to the union just one day before announcing its receipt of the petition.
+The hospital made its "last, best and final offer" in contract negotiations with the union just one day before announcing its receipt of the petition.

-Ernst has denied that any administrators pushed the petition in any way.
+Ernst has denied that hospital administrators pushed the petition in any way.

 The poster with Lynch's face reminds Williams of all the reasons he signed the decertification petition in the first place.
 "Very classy," he sarcastically wrote in the email containing an image of the flyer.
 "This is what we are used to here."